Honeywell Won the Race Towards The Quantum Computing

 Quantum computing is taking a fresh start.

-Honeywell was a leading manufacturer of massive mainframes decades ago, but he sold the business and left the computer industry to other vendors.
-It has quietly developed and used its experience in materials science and industrial activities to deal with quantum technology in recent times.
-It is a group of 120 experts in Colorado and Minnesota.
+Honeywell was a leading manufacturer of massive mainframes decades ago.
+It sold the business and left the computer industry to other vendors.
+Recently, Honeywell has quietly used its experience in materials science and industrial activities to focus on quantum technology.
+The company now has a team of 120 experts in Colorado and Minnesota.

 The current design of Honeywell, H0, reaches 64,00 to 640,000 from its new quantum number, adding more qubits, said Honeywell’s president Tony Uttley.
 “We have built the infrastructure to become an auditorium.
 A few seats we’re filling in,” he said.
 “We’d like to build the auditorium with many seats.